FNNDSC/fnndsc/js/chrisAPI/APIDocumentation.md

-// For convenience some high-level resources can be directly created through the client object const pluginId = 1; // assuming that the plugin with id 1 is 'simplefsapp' const data = {
+// For convenience some high-level resources can be directly created through the client object const pluginId = 1; // assuming that the plugin with id 1 is 'pl-simplefsapp' const data = {
   previous_id: null,  // instances of 'fs' plugins have previous_id set to null
   title: "Test plugin instance",